the-haive/search-client/GETTING_STARTED.md

 It is recommended to use Promises as shown in the sample above when doing manual operations.

+## Deferring and suppressing registered callbacks

+Please note that any of the services' registered callbacks will be called as a part of the fetch-process.
+This regards to both automatic and manual mode fetches.
+If you don't want the callbacks to be enabled you have two options:

+1. For the SearchClient: Call `deferredUpdate*(true)`, before you do anything that would normally trigger callbacks.
+This will in turn call `deferUpdates(true)` for the appropriate services.
+When you want callbacks to again be activated, call the same `deferUpdate*(false, true|false)` method, using the second parameter to indicate whether pending updates are to be skipped or not.
+1. For a specific service: Call its `deferUpdates(true)` before you do anything that would normally trigger callbacks.
+And then afterwards, if you want the callbacks to again be active, call `deferUpdates(false, true|false)` and use the second parameter to indicate whether pending updates are to be skipped or not.
+1. When using manual mode: Pass a second variable to the `fetch()`-call, a boolean `suppressCallbacks` parameter, set to `true`.

 ## Authentication

 The IntelliSearch SearchService supports using JWT (JsonWebToken) authentication for differentiating users/permissions.
 If the index is public and does not use authentication then you can turn off authentication (which is enabled by default) by passing this in the settings object in the SearchClient constructor: `authentication: { enabled: false }`.